calebissharp/provide-page/README.md

 Sets the JS filenames to be included with the document as `script` elements appended to the `body` element.

+### setRequestError (String requestError)

+Sets the error for the current request.
+This will be sent to the client.

 ### submitRequest ({ Object requestBody, String requestMethod, Boolean acceptJson })

 This action is mainly used automatically in conjunction with the `Form` component (see below), but you may trigger it manually if for some reason you need to do that.